Enteee/duckpond.ch/_drafts/pdml2flow.md

 # Disclaimer

 * [pdml2flow] was designed to be flexible.
 Speed was never a requirement.
-If you want to do high bandwith real team frame processing use specialized software such as [tranalyzer], [bro] or [DPDK].
+If you want to do high bandwidth real team frame processing use specialized software such as [tranalyzer], [bro] or [DPDK].
-* [pdml2flow] is licenced under the [Apache Licence Version 2.0]
+* [pdml2flow] is licensed under the [Apache License Version 2.0]

 [^1]: [RFC2722 Traffic Flow Measurement: Architecture](https://tools.ietf.org/html/rfc2722)